qntm/green-fsm/README.md

 `green-fsm` exposes the following properties and functions.
 These are a little up in the air right now.

-### fsm(alphabet, states, finals, map)
+### Fsm(states, finals, map)

-Build a finite state machine according to the supplied parameters.
-Symbols in the alphabet and states are used as keys in `Object`s, so they should be either `String`s or `Symbol`s. `states[0]` is the initial state.
+Build a finite state machine according to the supplied parameters. `states[0]` is the initial state.

-`map` may be sparse.
+`map` can use either `String`s or `Symbol`s. `map` may be sparse.
 If a transition is missing from `map`, then it is assumed that this transition leads to an undocumented "oblivion state" which is not final.
 This oblivion state does not appear when the FSM is printed out.

 The resulting object has some properties and methods on it.